abhimvp/Bookly-FastAPI/README.md

 Upto now we've been able to give our users access to our application by providing them with tokens.
 We are going to be implementing a way of limiting access to those users who do not have tokens.

 - whenever a user makes a request to some protected endpoints in our API they'll need to `provide their token within an authorization header` and this is where `HTTP bearer authentication` comes in.

+## JWT Authentication (creating new access tokens)

+Here we will see how we can gain access tokens in case our access tokens are expired using our refresh tokens